zyx-0314/php-coding-challenge/README.md

 # PHP Coding Challenge
 ## Think you're a PHP wizard?
-We're hiring developers who can not only write clean code but also solve complex problems.
-Prove it!<br/><br/>
+Prove it!
+We're hiring developers who can not only write clean code but also solve complex problems.<br/><br/>
 ###

 Develop a PHP command-line application that processes the [sample-logs.txt](https://github.com/pdsc-ph/php-coding-challenge/blob/main/sample-log.txt) file above.
 The program should extract and output specific data from the file according to the following specifications: